Plano Real: Result

-The real initially appreciated (gained value) against the U.S. dollar as a result of large capital inflows in late 1994 and 1995.
+The real initially appreciated (gained value) against the U.S. dollar as a result of large capital inflows in late 1994 and 1995, reaching as low as 0.83 per U.S. dollar during early 1995.
 It then began a gradual depreciation process, culminating in the 1999 January currency crisis, when the real suffered a maxi-devaluation, and fluctuated wildly.
 Following this period (1994–1999) of a quasi-fixed exchange rate, an inflation-targeting policy was instituted by new central bank president Arminio Fraga, which effectively meant that the fixed-exchange period was over.
 However, the currency was never truly "free", being more accurately described as a managed or "dirty" float, with frequent central bank interventions to manipulate its dollar price.

 The currency's appreciation was crucial to keep inflation under control.
 Mainly, it assured the supply of cheap imported products to meet the domestic demand and forced domestic producers to sell at lower prices in order to maintain their market shares.
 This was especially important in the period immediately following the adoption of the new currency, when the sudden drop in inflation caused a surge in demand.
 The increased imports, therefore, were essential to avoid demand-side inflationary pressures that would undermine the stabilization plan.